 - What if every patient who had more serious disability three months after imaging did not show up for their one-year visit? - If the analysis excludes these patients, we are making inference about treatment efficacy in a possibly very different population.

-Can we modify our approaches to account for possibly informative missingness?
+Can we account for possibly informative missingness?

 Ideally, for each patient in the population, we would like to: